-Perfect example: By now you've probably heard about the Illinois man who recently lost a job offer after texting nude photos of himself to the HR director he'd interviewed with.
-The photos were intended for another recipient and not meant to go to the man's new employer, but the damage was done and the job offer was rescinded.
+In fact, how you conduct yourself after an interview can greatly impact the next steps in the hiring process.
+In 2015, an Illinois man lost a job offer after texting nude photos of himself to the HR director he'd interviewed with.
+Even though the photos were intended for another recipient and not meant to go to the man's new employer, the damage was done, and the job offer was rescinded.

-Felicite Moorman, CEO of BuLogics and StratIS EMS, told Business News Daily about an applicant who was impressive during the interview, but ultimately didn't get the job due to her obsession with cats.
+Even if you know better than to accidentally send nude photos, there are still many ways in which you can lose the chance at a new position.
+Felicite Moorman, CEO of BuLogics and StratIS EMS, told Business News Daily about an applicant who was impressive during the interview but ultimately didn't get the job because of her obsession with cats.

-"When [I] asked what she did for fun, or what hobbies she might like to share, she responded that 'I too am fond of cats,' and we ended on a note that led me to believe I'd be making an offer after our round of interviews were complete," Moorman said.
+"When [I] asked what she did for fun, or what hobbies she might like to share, she responded, 'I am fond of cats,' and we ended on a note that led me to believe I'd be making an offer after our round of interviews were complete," Moorman said.

-"The next day, I received the first of several cat-related faxes," Moorman said.
-"The cat faxing continued, with notes signed 'The Crazy Cat Lady,' to the point that I declined to make an offer, instead sending a 'thank you for interviewing' letter.
-The last fax [I received asked], 'Was it the cats?' — It might have been the cats."
-[The Number One Thing to Avoid Doing in a Job Interview]
+"The next day, I received the first of several cat-related faxes," Moorman continued.
+"The cat faxing continued, with notes signed 'The Crazy Cat Lady,' to the point that I declined to make an offer, instead of sending a 'thank you for interviewing' letter.
+The last fax [I received asked], 'Was it the cats?'
+It might have been the cats."
+[See Related Story: The No. 1 Thing to Avoid Doing in a Job Interview]

 So what other mistakes should you avoid the next time you leave a job interview?
 Here's what several business owners and experts had to say.

 Even if you're not following up with cat faxes, if you're doing so too much, you're going to turn off the hiring manager.